 Is Yosemite Kid-friendly?

 Let’s start here with an unequivocal yes.
 With many stroller-compatible trails and easy access to the most-iconic viewpoints, Yosemite is strikingly easy to get around.
-That makes it a great national park to visit with young kids and people with mobility limitations.
+That makes it a great national park to visit with kids of all ages, including babies and toddlers.

 What Is There To Do in Yosemite for Families?